Background & Research Focus

 Being a tour guide at the Dutch National Ethnographic Museum in Leiden allowed me to share my interests in passions for museums, anthropology, and the human interconnectedness.
 I provided tours for all permanent and temporary exhibitions to all age groups.
 Here, I developed how to present engagingly, the ability to translate academic knowledge to different public groups, and effective communication skills.

-At the Department of Education at Faculty of Behavioral and Social Sciences at the University of Groningen, I supported national research on the applicability of the Japanese teaching professionalization called Lesson Study (Jūgyō Kenkyū/授業研究) for the Netherlands.
-In my role, I was mainly responsible for collecting academic literature and reviewing them, as well as other tasks including providing a deeper understanding of Japanese context and translating from Dutch to English and vice versa.
+At the Department of Education at Faculty of Behavioral and Social Sciences at the University of Groningen, I supported national research on the applicability of the Japanese teaching professionalization called Lesson Study (Jūgyō Kenkyū/授業研究) for a Dutch context.
+Here, I was responsible for collecting academic literature and reviewing them and performed other tasks including providing Japanese cultural insights and translation work.
 This research was published in 2017, where my contribution has been acknowledged.